Steve-Crown35/devops-test/README.md

 Make sure to modify the script; k8s-manifests/cluster-connection.ps1, to use the authentication credentials you have created.

 Also modify the kube\config path - "C:\agent\_work\10\s\.kube\config", to align with the installation path of your Windows agent.
-Use the command to get the agent current user profile:
+Use the following command to create the kubeconfig path to store cluster connection credentials:
 ```bash
 $USERPROFILE\.kube\config
 ```